Mitsuo Iso: Career

 After dropping out of university, Iso began working as an animator in the mid-1980s.

 He joined the 1988 film Mobile Suit Gundam: Char's Counterattack.
 He was credited as a key animator under both his real name and pen name Mikio Odagawa, and also served as mechanical animation director under the name Odagawa.
 (Note: He was offered the job directly by the animation studio Sunrise because of his past participation in the Gundam TV series, and he initially worked without going through his studio at the time, Zaendo.
 However, he was then asked by Sunrise to act as an intermediary for job offers to the company, and worked under his real name as a job through the company.
 As a result, he ended up working under both a pen name and his real name.)

 The battle scene at the beginning of the 1989 OVA Mobile Suit Gundam 0080: War in the Pocket made a strong impression on the anime industry and anime fans about Iso.
 (Note: Until then, mobile suits (giant humanoid robots) had mostly been depicted as costumed humans or as a whole mass.
 However, Iso thought that if the robot's torso was a machine, it needed to be separated from the skeleton (chassis), so he drew it so that its materials and structure could be imagined.
 He then used camera angles that made the viewer look far up into the sky to show the horror of the giant weapon.
 He also carefully picked up every detail of secondary effects, such as air resistance during missile launch and vehicles floating in the blast, to create realistic combat scenes.
 In this work, an explosion effect called "Iso Explosion" is noticeable.)

 The scenes Iso drew in what he called a 'full-limited' manner shocked animators of the time, so much so that a collection of copies of key animations was circulated.

 Director Fumihiko Takayama gave him the opportunity to do some niche design work, and he designed some of the mechanics and military equipment.

-He was with Studio Ghibli from 1990-1992.
+He was with Studio Ghibli from 1990 to 1992.

 He was recruited directly by Hayao Miyazaki of Studio Ghibli, who saw his work on the television film Like the Clouds, Like the Wind (1990), which many Ghibli staff participated in.

 Iso drew keyframes in Only Yesterday, Porco Rosso, Ocean Waves.

 Iso joined Roujin Z (1991), based on Katsuhiro Otomo's manga, as a mechanical animation director at the request of director Hiroyuki Kitakubo.

 However, he was not involved in the actual production as he was asked to participate in Only Yesterday at the meeting stage.